smajert/interpretable_mnist/readme.md

         Figure 1: Prediction of a ProtoPNet on a pair of trousers from FashionMNIST [[3]](#3).
 Note that the "red prototype" has a high similarity to the image, which is why the image is classified as coming form the "trousers" class.
 The other "trousers"-prototypes (which all have a negative weight) do not fit the image very well.
-Their rectangles are place at the points where the model deems that they fit best.
+Their rectangles are placed at the points where the model deems that they fit best.
   </figcaption>
 </figure>